 Different Types of Pai-Gow Poker

-When you play for real cash at any NZ gambling online site, Pai-Gow poker comes in a few different variations other than the original best-known version.
+When you play for real money at any NZ online casino, Pai-Gow poker comes in a few different variations other than the original best-known version.
 They were mainly invented between 2004 and 2009.
 The first one is Pai-Gow Mania, which allows players to make 2 side bets instead of just one side bet per hand.
 Another top variation, Fortune Pai-Gow allows you to make a side bet and a poker hand that ranks triples or better.
 One of the best variations is Emperor's Challenge, which allows you to place a side bet on a 7 card Pai-Gow.
 Finally, there is Pai-Gow Progressive, which adds a progressive real money jackpot to the table in addition to regular bets.
 The real cash jackpot consists of the combined $1 side bets that players wager during the game.

 Beginners Tips and Strategies